Periodontal Surgery at Dazzle Dental Clinic: A Clinical Guide to Gum Disease Treatment and Gum Recession

 Gum surgery covers a range of procedures from pocket reduction to tissue grafting.
 Here’s when each is clinically indicated, what the procedure involves, and what outcomes patients can realistically expect.

 Periodontal surgery is indicated when non-surgical treatment — scaling and root planing — has not fully resolved gum disease, or when structural problems (recession, bone loss, altered gum architecture) require surgical correction.
 The right surgery depends on what the problem is, not on a standard protocol applied to all gum disease.
-At Dazzle Dental Clinic, periodontal surgical decisions are made after reassessment 6–8 weeks post-scaling, when the response to initial therapy is known.
+At Dazzle Dental Clinic, periodontal surgical decisions are made by specialist periodontists based on your specific diagnosis.
+Our gum surgery and guided tissue regeneration services cover the full range of periodontal surgical procedures.
+Ongoing maintenance is supported by our professional teeth cleaning programme.

 Crown Lengthening